 Podcast Episode 24: The Gift You Give Yourself

 Hello my podcast friends!
 I hope you’re all doing fabulously well!
 I’m excited to bring you a new episode today!
 We’re busy wrapping gifts and getting ready for Christmas – which I can’t believe is less than a week away!
+I would like to mention here that Custom Face Swimsuit is also considered a thoughtful gift to gift yourself.
 I’m usually done with buying and wrapping and all that jazz way before December.
 I don’t usually like going out in the hustle and bustle and crowds of people so that was really the incentive for getting it all done way ahead of time but this year I just decided that I’d wait.
 I wanted to focus on work and bringing you all relevant and useful content so I didn’t get to the shopping until recently and you know what?
 It’s been so great.

 I was talking with a couple of my coach friends about Christmas shopping and one of them said she avoids Christmas shopping like the plague – she doesn’t like the long lines, the lack of parking, the crowds, etc. Many of the same reasons that I believed too.
 But this she said she went out and it really wasn’t bad at all – in fact, it was pretty amazing.
 People went out of their way to help her.
 She found an epic parking spot.
 She was in and out in a short amount of time.
 It was just all good.
 But as she was telling us this she said it like it was a fluke – just an abnormal day that worked in her favor.
 I told her that’s good news because I too needed to go out and if that’s the way the day is going then, it’s going be great.